bethcha/newsoverview/README.md

 `_base64decode = getattr(base64, 'decodebytes', base64.decodestring)` **with** `base64.decodebytes`

 Congrats!
-You just fixed `pygooglenews`
+You just fixed `pygooglenews`,

 4. Give it a go!